 How much are my loan payments likely to be?

 Your payments will be fortnightly and based on a 12 or 18 month payment plan.
 In exceptional circumstances a 36 month payment plan may be offered.
 Your payment plan will be based on how much of your income will be spent on rent.

 For example if your income is $650 per week and the rent on your property is $300 per week, a Rentstart Bond Loan of $900 would require payments of $25 per fortnight (or $13 per week) for 18 months.

 If you receive a Private Rental Subsidy, your Bond Loan payments will be calculated based on how much of your income will be spent on rent after the subsidy is applied.

 How do I make my payments?

 If you receive an income from Centrelink, we will ask you to make payments using the Bond Loan Deduction Scheme.
 This scheme allows you to have your payments automatically deducted from your pension or allowance.

-If Centrelink is not your main source of income, payment options include BPAY or online via the FACS Housing website.
+If Centrelink is not your main source of income, payment options include BPAY or online via the DCJ Housing website.

 What if I can’t make my payments?

-If you are unable to make a payment, you should contact FACS Housing Contact Centre discuss your options.
+If you are unable to make a payment, you should contact the Housing Contact Centre to discuss your options.